sudheeshmohan47/OnlineStoreSample/README.md

 Project is a combination of multiple MFE's (Micro Front Ends)
 - **designsystem**: Defines the app's theme, spacing, sizing, and reusable UI components.
-- **commonmodule**: Shared utilities such as networking and common data models.
+- **commonmodule**: Serves as a shared library across modules, encapsulating utilities, networking functionality, and other common components to ensure reusability and maintainability.
-- **datastoragemodule**: Handles database operations and preferences management.
+- **datastoragemodule**: DataStorageModule: Manages database operations and preference handling, providing a centralized solution for data storage and retrieval.
 - **authenticationmodule**: Manages user authentication, including login and registration screens.
-- **categoriesmodule**: For managing categories
+- **categoriesmodule**: For managing product categories
 - **cartmodule**: Manages cart functionality and screens.
-- **wishlistmodule**: Displays and manages wishlisted items.
+- **wishlistmodule**: Handles the display and management of items added to the wishlist, providing functionality for users to view or remove their favorite items.

 ![OnlineStoreApp Architecture](https://github.com/user-attachments/assets/83f01d94-7d29-477d-9731-6559b8010313)